So far we have studied unconstrained minimization of

 \(\nabla \mathcal{L}(\boldsymbol{\theta}^*)\) is also normal to \(\mathcal{C}\).

 A caveat about rigor.
-The step "move along a tangent direction inside \(\mathcal{C}\)"
+The step "move along a tangent direction inside \(\mathcal{C}\)" is

-\(T_{\boldsymbol{\theta}^*}\mathcal{C}\) is defined by a first-order condition, and it is a
+\(T_{\boldsymbol{\theta}^*}\mathcal{C}\) is defined by a first-order condition, and it is a non-trivial

-and it is precisely what the regularity condition \(\nabla h(\boldsymbol{\theta}^*) \neq \mathbf{0}\)
+is precisely what the regularity condition \(\nabla h(\boldsymbol{\theta}^*) \neq \mathbf{0}\) buys.

-buys.
-The intrinsic language for making this argument airtight — tangent spaces defined
+The intrinsic language for making this argument airtight belongs to the smooth-manifold framework

-this geometric realization on faith and proceed with the formal Lagrange rule.
+geometric realization on faith and proceed with the formal Lagrange rule.

-Assuming \(\nabla h(\boldsymbol{\theta}^*) \neq \mathbf{0}\) (the single-constraint analogue of the
+Assuming \(\nabla h(\boldsymbol{\theta}^*) \neq \mathbf{0}\) (the single-constraint analogue of the LICQ

-LICQ regularity condition introduced below), the normal space is one-dimensional, spanned by
+regularity condition introduced below), the normal space is one-dimensional, spanned by

-\(\nabla h(\boldsymbol{\theta}^*)\), so \(\nabla \mathcal{L}(\boldsymbol{\theta}^*)\) is a scalar
+\(\nabla h(\boldsymbol{\theta}^*)\), so \(\nabla \mathcal{L}(\boldsymbol{\theta}^*)\) is a scalar multiple

-multiple of \(\nabla h(\boldsymbol{\theta}^*)\): there exists \(\lambda \in \mathbb{R}\), the
+of \(\nabla h(\boldsymbol{\theta}^*)\).
+There exists \(\lambda \in \mathbb{R}\), the Lagrange

-Lagrange multiplier, with
+multiplier, with

 \[

-\nabla \mathcal{L}(\boldsymbol{\theta}^*) + \lambda\, \nabla h(\boldsymbol{\theta}^*) = \mathbf{0}. \tag{1}
+\nabla \mathcal{L}(\boldsymbol{\theta}^*) + \lambda\, \nabla h(\boldsymbol{\theta}^*) = \mathbf{0}. \tag{LM}

 \]